Close

 Find the Right Facility

 For the most part, daycare for your pet is a good idea if it’s a high-quality facility that can meet your dog’s needs and your standards.
 If you are considering this, you need to do thorough research as well as in-person vetting.
 Spend some time on a search engine reading reviews to narrow down your options.
 When you have a shortlist, take your dog on a few site visits.
 Observe the behavior of the other dogs and the staff and take note of cleanliness, noise levels, and equipment quality.
+Make sure the facility has the right dog boarding products to ensure that your dog will be comfortable there.

 Don’t be afraid to ask tons of questions.
 You need to be comfortable with the facility and team if you’re going to trust them with your dog’s safety and wellbeing.
 You can ask questions like: